Health and Safety Excellence program: Topic requirements

 Requirements:

-The business will establish, implement, monitor and maintain a procedure to hold workplace parties accountable for carrying out their health and safety responsibilities.
+Your business will establish, implement, monitor and maintain a written standard to hold workplace parties accountable for carrying out their health and safety responsibilities.
 This applies to all workplace parties.

-- include a method of performance evaluation that determines whether health and safety responsibilities are met in the business
+• include a method of performance evaluation that determines whether health and safety responsibilities are met in your business

-- include incorporating occupational health and safety responsibilities into job descriptions and checking to make sure the responsibilities are carried out
+• include incorporating health and safety responsibilities into job descriptions and checking to make sure the responsibilities are carried out

 Emergency prevention and preparedness